AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/tour-dwm.md

 do not see the table you are looking for in the All Tables list?
 There are a few possible reasons for this:

-* The data source hasn't been added yet
+* The data source has not been added yet
 * The data source is a database and the MBI user you created does not have access.
 In this case, you or your database administrator will need to grant access.
-* The data source or table was recently added and hasn't been synced yet
+* The data source or table was recently added and has not been synced yet

 ## Syncing tables and columns {#syncing}